AbhinavSanal/my_porfolio/README.md

-# Abhinav Senel - Portfolio Website
+# Abhinav Senal - Portfolio Website

 Welcome to the repository for my personal portfolio website!
 This website showcases my skills, projects, and interests as an Electronics and Communication Engineering student with a passion for Robotics and Embedded Systems.